Socialization can be a very frustrating experience for new chinchilla owners.

 Begin by doing nothing more than speaking to your chinchilla through the cage and offering a treat for positive social activity and responses.

-This is critical during the early phases when your chinchilla is doing nothing more than attempting to adjust to their environment.
+This is critical during the early phases when your chinchilla is simply attempting to adjust to its new environment.

-Their senses and tiny brains are in overdrive upon arriving into a new home.
+A chinchilla’s senses and tiny brains are in overdrive upon arriving in their new homes.
 They need to get used to all the sounds, smells, and even visual aspects of their new environment.

 Allowing them to get comfortable with their environment first will go a long way towards effectively socializing your chinchilla with less difficulty.

-I do believe that many chinchilla owners get frustrated during these initial phases.
+But, I do believe that many chinchilla owners get frustrated during these initial phases.
 Actually, I don’t believe that.
 I know that.

 I’m active enough in social media groups and forums to see the comments of new chinchilla owners getting frustrated that their new pet isn’t jumping for joy all over them in the first few weeks of arriving home.